21 Best Off The Beaten Path Places in Japan (2025 Guide)

 Besides, Kakunodate is also a popular place for cherry blossom viewing (hanami) in the Tohoku region.

-If you are in Akita city during summer, make sure to participate in their annual, jaw-dropping celebration of Kanto Matsuri
+If you are in Akita city during summer, make sure to participate in their annual, jaw-dropping celebration of Kanto Matsuri!

 The performers will balance the kanto (long bamboo poles) attached with at least 46 lit lanterns on their body parts, such as the forehead, shoulder, and hip.